JorgeCastilloPrz/AndroidLintDocs/README.md

 ```

 [Here you have an example on this repo](https://github.com/JorgeCastilloPrz/AndroidLintDocs/blob/c02f23e618fcf5475c13799ef1473ef1984bd54f/lintchecks/src/main/java/dev/jorgecastillo/lintchecks/XMLDirectColorReferencesDetector.kt#L25) that mixes both `ResourceXmlDetector` and `BinaryResourceScanner` to check for prefixes in both file names and resource Ids within the files.

-## How to test custom rules

-For samples on how to write tests, take a look at [the ones provided in this repo](https://github.com/JorgeCastilloPrz/AndroidLintDocs/tree/master/lintchecks/src/test/java/dev/jorgecastillo/lintchecks).

-## Gotchas

-If you are testing calls to a method **in a third party library** (i.e: `material`), tests are not able to resolve sources for those.
-You'll need to include a stub version of the required class (including a stub version of the called methods) in the test sources for the required scenarios, [the same way we did in this example](https://github.com/JorgeCastilloPrz/AndroidLintDocs/blob/master/lintchecks/src/test/java/dev/jorgecastillo/lintchecks/TextInputLayoutSetErrorDetectorTest.kt) for calling `TextInputLayout#setError()`.

 ## Writing a library that provides Lint checks